-The Microbiology and Immunology practical skills strand consists of laboratory-based practicals on the following topics: introudctory bacteriology; elements of the immune system; bacteriophage assays.
+The Microbiology and Immunology practical skills strand consists of laboratory-based practicals on the following topics: introductory bacteriology; elements of the immune system; bacteriophage assays.

-The Physiology practical skills strand consists of laboratory-based practicals on the following topics: blood coagulation; effects of exercise and posture on the cardiovascular system; the isolated mammalian heart preparation; methods in respiratory physiology.
+The Physiology practical skills strand consists of laboratory-based practicals on the following topics: physiological responses of the cardiovascular system; respiratory physiology and lung function; neurophysiological responses.

-The Pharmacology practical skills strand consists of laboratory-based practicals on the following topics: drug metabolism in vitro by liver microsomes; determination of paracetemol pharmacokenetics using spectrophotometry; the bronchodilator effects of inhaled salbutamol and ipratropium; the absorption of paracetemol and the effect of charcoal on drug absorption.
+The Pharmacology practical skills strand consists of laboratory-based practicals on the following topics: drug metabolism in vitro by liver microsomes; determination of paracetamol pharmacokinetics using spectrophotometry; the absorption of paracetamol and the effect of charcoal on drug absorption.